-When one of your road tires needs to be replaced with the temporary spare, the system will continue to identify an issue to remind you that the damaged road wheel and tire assembly needs to be repaired and put back on your vehicle.
+When one of your road tires needs to be replaced with the spare, the tire pressure monitoring system will continue to identify an issue to remind you that the damaged road wheel or tire needs to be repaired and put back on your vehicle.

-To restore the full function of the tire pressure monitoring system, have the damaged road wheel and tire assembly repaired and remounted on your vehicle.
+To restore the full function of the tire pressure monitoring system, have the damaged road wheel or tire repaired and remounted on your vehicle.
+For additional information, see Changing Tires with a Tire Pressure Monitoring System in this section.